 - Used for: Styrofoam

 Better known as Styrofoam, polystyrene plastics are known to leach a chemical called styrene.
-The chemical is terrible for the environment and also associated with numerous health issues.
+The chemical is terrible for the environment and is associated with numerous health issues.
 It should be avoided and never heated.

 Miscellaneous (Polycarbonate and Polylactide)